 What is a small claims court hearing like?

-Small claims hearings in California small claims are informal and most hearings last around 15 minutes.
+Small claims hearings in are informal, and most hearings last around 15 minutes.
 While many disputes against mechanics settle before the hearing, here is what to expect if your lawsuit does not settle.

 Who will represent the mechanic at the hearing?